Monday, September 16, 2019

 Participants are required to attend both days of this workshop - Monday, September 16, and Thursday, September 19.

-Presenters: Jason Borges, Director of Academic Intervention Services, Division of Teaching and Learning
+Presenter: Jason Borges, Director of Academic Intervention Services, Division of Teaching and Learning

 The New York City Department of Education is an approved sponsor of Continuing Teacher and Leader Education (CTLE); Vendor Number 1921.